wisecash/wisecash-support/_posts/2000-01-01-balance-forecast-and-runway-estimation.md

 Here are the steps to get that projection for your business:

-## Understand how the projection works
+## Understand how the cash-flow forecast works

 The forecast starts from the bank account balance you provide.
-It then adds up the transactions not yet marked as paid, over time, and charts the estimated future bank account balance.
+It then adds up the transactions not yet [marked as paid,Marking Transactions As Paid], over time, and charts the estimated future bank account balance.

 Represented as a table, this would look like this: